 In addition to the above there will be sessions on other topics of relevance to students Personal, Social, Health and Economic well-being, such as sex and relationships education.
 To help deliver these in the most effective way we bring in a range of other agencies.
-For example over the past year these have included: the Fire Brigade to deliver their Road Accident Awareness Programme, the Police to talk about drugs and other issues, the Army to deliver some material on Global Citizenship, Brook Advisory Service to deliver some of the Sex and Relationship Education material, St Petroc's Society for the Homeless and Drama groups delivering presentations on drink driving.
+Over the past few years these have included: the Fire & Rescue Service to deliver a Road Accident Awareness Programme, the Police to talk about drugs and other issues, the Army to deliver some material on Global Citizenship, Brook Advisory Service to deliver some of the Sex and Relationship Education material, St Petroc's Society for the Homeless and Drama groups delivering presentations on drink driving.